-Qualicum Beach Vancouver Island is located on the mid coast of eastern Vancouver Island.
-A Qualicum Beach Area population of almost 9000, Qualicum is a mix of artists and their studios, gardeners and garden centers, quaint shops and golf courses along with great weather makes it a perfect place to retire.
+Qualicum Beach Vancouver Island is located on the mid-coast of eastern Vancouver Island.
+With a Qualicum Beach Area population of almost 9000, Qualicum is a mix of artists and their studios, gardeners and garden centers, quaint shops and golf courses along with great weather makes it a perfect place to retire.
 Qualicum Beach Vancouver Island has it all, beautiful beaches, wild rivers, astounding hiking opportunities, great wildlife viewing and a town so pretty that the vision will stay with you forever.

 Since the early 1800s, Qualicum Beach Vancouver Island has been a favorite beachfront getaway for visitors from all over the island, its only 30 minutes from Nanaimo and has always been a favorite place for weekend trips from that city.

 The Visitors Center is located on the beachfront walking path at the foot of Memorial Drive.
 Maps, brochures, an accommodation booking service, and a warm greeting are offered freely.
 Plus the views from here are breathtaking.

 The Qualicum Beach Museum has an incredible fossil collection, including a 70,000-year-old walrus skeleton excavated from a nearby beach, they call her Rambling Rosie.

 Qualicum Beach is known as the Garden Village.
 The town has been a repeat winner in the Communities in Bloom competition.
 You can see why as you stroll through town.
 There are flowers and hanging baskets everywhere and it is always so clean.
 It’s a beautiful little community.